-In 2008 Carney assisted in co-authoring a report to Congress on Advance Care Planning and working with the Centers for Disease Control and the National Institutes of Health on improving end of life care for all Americans.
+In 2008, John co-authored a report to Congress on Advance Care Planning and worked with the Centers for Disease Control and the National Institutes of Health on improving end-of-life care for all Americans.
 During the early 2000s, he served in leadership roles at the National Hospice and Palliative Care Organization and directed education programs for America’s Health Insurance.
 He has also been recognized for his leadership in executive management of small healthcare organizations.
 In 2017, he coordinated a years-long project examining perspectives on advance care planning, palliative care and end of life among Catholics in the U.S with support from The Pew Charitable Trusts.

-Linda Doolin Ward’s career includes teaching, operations, marketing, communications, training and development, strategic planning and investor relations in both for profit and not for profit sectors.
+Linda’s career includes teaching, operations, marketing, communications, training and development, strategic planning and investor relations in both for-profit and not-for-profit sectors.

 In 2001, she joined Health Midwest, then the largest healthcare system in the Kansas City region.
-She served as executive vice president-corporate relations and was part of the team that led Health Midwest through its sale to HCA, the nation’s leading investor-owned hospital company.
-The sale was said to be the largest transaction of its kind in U.S. history and created the Greater Kansas City Health Care Foundation and REACH Foundation.
+She served as executive vice president-corporate relations and was part of the team that led Health Midwest through its sale to HCA.
+The sale led to creation of the Greater Kansas City Health Care Foundation and the REACH Foundation.

 She served on the board for the United Way of Greater Kansas City and chaired their Health Impact Council.
-She was the first woman to serve as chairman of the board of trustees of Westminster College and was honored by them with an honorary doctorate of humane letters in 2004.
+She was the first woman to chair the Westminster College board of trustees, which honored her with an honorary doctorate of humane letters in 2004.
 After 23 years on that board, she was named a life trustee in 2009.
-She has been a director of Lawson Bank since 1999.
+She was a director of Lawson Bank from 1999-2017.

 Linda is an active participant in the Women’s Public Service Network and co-founded the Northland Giving Circle.
 She is past chair of the Port Authority of Kansas City, Missouri, which focuses on development of the Riverfront and the former Richards-Gebaur air base.
 She served on the founding board of the Northland Community Foundation and continued on that board for 21 years, four years as chair.
-The fund has grown from nothing but an idea at its founding in 1987 to assets of nearly $50 million.
+The fund has grown to assets of nearly $50 million.

 She is also past chair of the Boys and Girls Clubs of Greater Kansas City, the Missouri Children’s Trust Fund, The Harvest Ball Society and the Women’s Foundation of Greater Kansas City.
 She is past vice-chair of the Partnership for Children and Crittenden.

 Linda has been named a Churchill Fellow of Westminster College and Central Exchange Woman of the Year.
 She is the recipient of the Gillis Spirit of Kansas City Award, the Ann Robb Townsend Award for Business Leadership, and Kansas City Tomorrow’s Distinguished Alumni Award, and in 2007 was honored with the Look North Award from the Clay County Economic Development Council.
 In 2009, she received the Pinnacle Award from the Northland Community Foundation, and in 2017 she and her husband Terry received the Volunteers of the Year award from Nonprofit Connect.

-Tarris “Terry” Rosell, DMin, PhD, serves in the Rosemary Flanigan Chair at the Center for Practical Bioethics.
-In that role, and contractually on behalf of the Center, Dr. Rosell does bioethics education and consultation at Kansas City University of Medicine and Biosciences (Chair, Department of Bioethics) and the University of Kansas Medical Center (Clinical Associate Professor, School of Medicine).
+As Rosemary Flanigan Chair at the Center and contractually on behalf of the Center, Dr. Rosell does bioethics education and consultation at Kansas City University of Medicine and Biosciences (Chair, Department of Bioethics) and the University of Kansas Medical Center (Clinical Professor, School of Medicine).
 He is also, for many years, a Professor of Pastoral Theology (Ethics and Ministry Praxis) at Central Baptist Theological Seminary in Shawnee, Kansas.